Colorado River

 Tips & Other Information:

-Outflows below Williams Fork Reservoir are slightly above normal for this time of year.
-Currently, Willliams Fork Reservoir is half empty which is a huge concern going into the winter.
-I’m surprised the outflows are this high.
-Thee fishing is starting pick up a little bit on the Colorado.
-The best stretch to fish right now is below tthe confluence of the Willies For down to the bridge.
+Flows are low right now on the Colorado River near Parshall.
 An assortment of midge imitations dropped off an attractor (i.e. egg pattern, leech, etc.) is your best bet right now.
 Savvy anglers are finding a few “midging fish” in the tailouts of the slower pools.
 The dry fly fishing can be productive this time of year if you target the right locations.
+The afternoon is bringing out a few “olives” which is good news.
 The Parshall Hole always has a few heads and some cooperative fish.
-The best fishing is between 10:00 a.m. and 3:00 p.m.
-Revised 3/11/26
+The Blue-Winged Olive hatch should get better by the day.
+Expect the stoneflies to come off early this year and we should have epic PMD’s hatch by early June.
+Keep and eye on water temperatures and quit fishing if they hit 67 degrees.
+Revised 5/14/26